Chia-Network/chia-docs/docs/guides/datalayer-user-guide.md

 ### Intro

-This document will guide you through the process of setting up Chia's DataLayer and running a few basic functions.
+This document will guide you through the process of setting up Chia's DataLayer™ and running a few basic functions.
 Before using this guide, you may want to familiarize yourself with DataLayer's structure and function.
 Our [blog post](https://www.chia.net/2022/09/20/enabling-data-for-web3-announcing-chia-datalayer/) announcing DataLayer's launch is a great place to get started.

 #### Proof of inclusion